luyadev/luya/docs/guide/concept-headless.md

 ## Additional Configuration

-If you build a website with the LUYA CMS but use the headless client to render the content, you may want to configure the preview url to point to your headless page.
+If you build a website with the LUYA CMS but use the headless client to render the content, you may want to configure the preview URL to point to your headless page.

 ```php
 'modules' => [